pyeventsourcing/esdbclient/README.md

 This method supports six optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `limit`, and `timeout`.

-The optional argument `position` is an optional integer that can be used to specify the commit position from which to start reading.
+The optional argument `commit_position` is an optional integer that can be used to specify the commit position from which to start reading.
 This argument is `None` by default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True` (see below).
 Please note, if specified, the specified position must be an actually existing commit position, because